lhypds/pdfmd/README.md

 Usage
 -----

-Split, crop PDF and convert to Markdown:
+Crop remove images in PDF (and save) and convert to Markdown:

 ```bash
 python main.py -i input.pdf -c
 ```

-- `-c` for enable crop.
+- `-c` for enable crop, if no image in file no need crop.
 - `-i` can be multiple files, and can be a folder (will loop files in folder).
 - The output will be a Markdown file with many PNG files.
 - This can be used as generative AI's input.